tudborg/airframe/README.md

     # and the policy to be the calling module (`MyApp.MyContext`)
     # By using `Airframe.Policy` you automatically require Airframe
     # such that the `Airframe.check/2` macro is available
-    with {:ok, subject} <- Airframe.check(subject, context) do
+    with {:ok, subject} <- Airframe.check(subject, actor) do
-      # context is allowed to perform action on subject according to policy.
+      # actor is allowed to perform action on subject according to policy.
     end
   end
 end